German Shepherd: Description

 German Shepherds are medium to large-sized dogs.
 The breed standard height at the withers is 60–65 cm for males, and 55–60 cm for females.
 German Shepherds can sprint at speeds of up to 30 mph.

 German Shepherds are longer than they are tall, with an ideal proportion of 10 to 8 1/2.
 The AKC official breed standard does not set a standard weight range.
 They have a domed forehead, a long square-cut muzzle with strong jaws and a black nose.
 The eyes are medium-sized and brown.
 The ears are large and stand erect, open at the front and parallel, but they often are pulled back during movement.
 A German Shepherd has a long neck, which is raised when excited and lowered when moving at a fast pace as well as stalking.
 The tail is bushy and reaches to the hock.

 German Shepherds have a double coat which is close and dense with a thick undercoat.
 The coat is accepted in two variants: medium and long.
 The gene for long hair is recessive, and therefore the long-haired variety is rarer.
 Treatment of the long-haired variation differs across standards; it is accepted but does not compete against standard-coated dogs under the German and UK Kennel Clubs while it can compete with standard-coated dogs, but is considered a fault in the American Kennel Club.
 The FCI accepted the long-haired type in 2010, listing it as the variety b, while the short-haired type is listed as the variety a.

-Most commonly, German Shepherds are either tan/black or red/black.
+Most commonly, German Shepherds are either black and tan or black and red.
 Most colour varieties have black masks and black body markings which can range from a classic "saddle" to an overall "blanket."
-Rarer colour variations include sable, pure-black, pure-white, liver, silver, blue, and panda varieties.
+Rarer colour variations include sable, solid black, white, liver, silver, blue, and panda varieties.
 The all-black and sable varieties are acceptable according to most standards; however, the blue and liver are considered to be serious faults and the all-white is grounds for instant disqualification from showing in conformation at All Breed and Specialty Shows.